ddttom/doc2web/docs/user-manual.md

 ### Images Folder

 - Contains all images extracted from the document
-- Images are referenced from both Markdown and HTML
+- Images are referenced from the HTML

 ## Table of Contents Navigation